Treehouse of Horror XXVII: MoeFinger

 In a parody of Goldfinger and Kingsman: The Secret Service, Bart is saved from Jimbo, Dolph and Kearney by Moe Szyslak, who reveals that he and his regular barflies are actually secret agents and asks Bart to take the place of Homer, who is assumed to have died in action.
 They later receive intel that all the world's beer has been bought by Remoh Industries, a multibillion-dollar company that is hosting a free Steely Dan concert at the recently bought Duff Stadium.
 The group sneak into the stadium and learn that Remoh's CEO is Homer, who had bought the beer to celebrate when the lava machine he built makes all the world surrender to him.
 When the agents are going to attack Homer, he sends a horde of mind-controlled groupies to fight them with Bart the only survivor.
 Bart manages to kill his own father.

-As the song "600" is performed by Judith Owen, the viewers are shown the names of Fox's cancelled shows like Drexell's Class, Babes, Herman's Head, Woops!, Too Something, House of Buggin', Sit Down, Shut Up, Celebrity Boxing, The Littlest Groom, Man Vs. Beast, Allen Gregory, The Critic, Futurama, and the at-the-time upcoming project, The Orville.
+As the song "600" is performed by Judith Owen, the viewers are shown the names of Fox's cancelled shows like Drexell's Class, Babes, Herman's Head, Woops!, Too Something, House of Buggin', Sit Down, Shut Up, Celebrity Boxing, The Littlest Groom, Man vs. Beast, Allen Gregory, The Critic, Futurama, and the at-the-time upcoming project, The Orville.

+Production

+In July 2016 at San Diego Comic-Con, it was announced that Sarah Silverman, Drew Carey, and Kelsey Grammer as Sideshow Bob would appear in this episode.
+Silverman had appeared on the show previously as different characters.
+In this episode, Silverman played Lisa's imaginary friend.
+Donald Fagen of the band Steely Dan appeared as himself.

+In addition to the normal couch gag shown in the episode, an extended couch gag was made available through Google Cardboard.
+Google approached the producers about making a virtual reality couch gag, and they chose one they had in reserve in case an episode ran short.
+The extended gag features Kang and Kodos and a character from Futurama.
+Viewers could access the virtual reality couch gag via a URL that is shown during the normal couch gag.

+In honor of the 600th episode, the ending features Judith Owen, wife of Harry Shearer, singing a parody of the song "Goldfinger" while showing a selected list of television shows that Fox has canceled while The Simpsons has been on the air.